xstevenyung/fresh-seo/README.md

 ## How does it work?

-Fresh SEO automatically map out routes in your Fresh project so you don't have to do anything for basic routes.
+Fresh SEO automatically map out **static** routes in your Fresh project so you don't have to do anything for basic routes.

 But you will still have to map dynamic routes yourself.